Case study

 The search path uses compact u128 occupancy masks, packed moves, incremental hashing, a bounded transposition table, and killer and history ordering.

-The last step before writing a response is a legality and time guard.
-If deeper search cannot finish safely, Kyndill keeps the last completed iterative-deepening result or sends a deterministic prevalidated fallback.
+Before writing a response, Kyndill checks both legality and the remaining time.
+If deeper search cannot finish safely, it sends either the last completed iterative-deepening result or a deterministic fallback that has already been checked.

 Safety boundary